 N5 Less than 100% of the water right listed is being conveyed to Grantee.
 The exact portion to be conveyed, expressed in terms of the beneficial uses associated with this portion of the water right must be described.
 This description generally consists of: (1) the number of families for domestic (indoor culinary) uses (generally quantified as 0.45 acre-feet per family for a year round residence and 0.25 acre-feet per family for a seasonal residence): (2) the number of acres irrigated (this involves issues of “irrigation duty” [the number of acre-feet of water allowed per acre of irrigated land] and “sole supply/supplemental supply”[the amount of water allocated to each water right when more than one right is used on the same land or for the same livestock]; and (3) the number of livestock being watered (expressed in terms of equivalent livestock units or “ELUs” which are quantified at the rate of 0.028 acre-feet per ELU for full-year use.
 Any other uses being conveyed should be similarly described.
-Help with evaluating, quantifying, and/or describing the uses can be obtained from the Utah Division of Water Rights and/or water professionals.
+Help with understanding the described uses of the water right can be obtained from the Utah Division of Water Rights and/or water professionals.

 N6 Shares of stock in water companies (including irrigation, canal, and ditch companies) are generally not transferred by deed.
 Each company has procedures for transferring ownership.
 The company should be contacted to ascertain the appropriate procedures to follow.
 The most common procedure is for the Grantor to endorse and deliver the stock certificate to the Grantee, who then presents that certificate to company for issuance of a new certificate in the Grantee’s name.
 If another procedure is to be followed, that should be noted on the “Other water related disclosures” line in Section C of this form.
 Each company also defines how much water is associated with a particular share and what fees and assessments are charged.
 The Grantee should contact the company about all such issues.